 Both the Proposer and Workgroup members showed preference to Option 4.

+CIM

+CIM was developed to allow power system data to be shared between parties who may be using different modelling software.
+As a standard, CIM is recognised by the International Electrotechnical Commission (IEC) and is now in use by ENTSO-E.

+The Workgroup’s use of CIM would allow a standardised approach for power system model data exchange to be taken across GB, as was noted by OFGEM in their Open Letter from January 2022.

+Having a standard data exchange format allows data to be transferred more efficiently, as compared to using excel spreadsheets.
+CIM gives both NESO and the Network Operators a greater understanding of how each other’s systems work, as instead of receiving just the results of system modelling, they will see how those results were reached.
+Once these CIM models have been developed, each year they will be updated to reflect the changes within both the transmission and distribution networks.

 Work with the ENA’s Data & Digitalisation Steering Group (DDSG)

-The proposer worked with the DDSG’s CIM subgroup to seek CIM technical expertise to help identify gaps in the CIM CGMES v3 standard compared to the new requirements of the PC.
+The proposer worked with the DDSG’s CIM subgroup to seek CIM technical expertise to identify gaps in the CIM CGMES v3 standard compared to the new requirements of the PC.
 Following this, a tender was issued seeking companies that could undertake a gap analysis between the CGMES v3 CIM format (with extensions specified by Ofgem for the Long Term Development Statement (LTDS)) and the requirements of the PC.
-Open Grid Systems (OGS) were the successful tender, which having supported Ofgem with their CIM work on the LTDS has provided useful background experience.
+Open Grid Systems (OGS) were the successful tender.
+OGS have useful background experience supporting Ofgem with their CIM work on the LTDS.

-OGS assisted with further changes to Section 9 and 10 to ensure the language used was not only appropriate for engineering consumption but was also capable for translation into CIM syntax.
+OGS assisted with further changes to Section 9, 10 and Appendix G to ensure the language used was not only appropriate for engineering use but was also suitable for translation into CIM syntax.
 This element of the work has necessitated several new definitions which are proposed in the Glossary and Definitions.

 GB SQSS Review – GSR029

 The workgroup was cognisant of the proposals of the GSR029 workgroup, to align SQSS with EREC P2.
-This modification, GC0139, has adopted definitions that aims to facilitate alignment of SQSS with EREC P2 and incorporated them into the Glossary and Definitions.
-PC.9 therefore requires reporting against these definitions, which are: Group Demand, Latent Demand, Measured Demand, Embedded Generation Export, Embedded Generation Import and Gross Demand.
+The Subgroup met with members of GSR029 Workgroup to insure the two modifications definitions aligned.
+This modification, GC0139, has adopted definitions that aim to align with the SQSS and EREC P2 by incorporating them into the Glossary and Definitions.
+PC.9 therefore requires reporting against these definitions, which are: Gross Demand, Group Demand, Latent Demand, Measured Demand, Embedded Power Station Export, and Embedded Power Station Import.
 These updates were introduced to the Workgroup who were supportive of the changes made.

+A stylised diagram of a power system was included in the new PC.9 to explain the new types of demand, as can be seen in figure 2.

+Figure 2: Stylised Diagram of a Power System

+M1, M2 measurement at the Connection Point

+EGi import to Large Power Stations, Medium Power Stations and Small Power Stations other than to Electricity Storage Module(s)

+EGe export from Large Power Stations, Medium Power Stations and Small Power Stations other than from Electricity Storage Module(s)

+ESi import to Electricity Storage Module(s)

+ESe export from Electricity Storage Module(s)

+D aggregated Embedded Customer Import

+∆D aggregated Latent Demand of Embedded Customers

+Where:

+Group Demand = D + ∆D

+Group Demand = (M1 + M2) + (EGe + ESe) – (EGi + ESi) + ∆D

+Latent Demand = ∆D

+Gross Demand = (D + ∆D) + (EGi + ESi)

+Embedded Power Station Export = EGe + ESe

+Embedded Power Station Import = EGi + ESi

+Measured Demand (Net Demand) = M1 + M2